 - Automate your 401(k) and/or Roth contributions.
 Make saving money an easy habit.

-- Don’t freak out when the market takes a sudden turn.
-Because eventually it will.
+- Leverage will make people freak out when the market takes a sudden turn.
+Don’t freak out like them.
+Because eventually the market will go through a correction.
 Those who succeeded in the past were those who stayed the course.

 Why don’t more people follow these simple steps?
 I’ll borrow some words from author Frank Armstrong: